Vavasseur Antiques

 Description

-For sale is this scarce mid 19th Century (c.1850) Victorian pantochronometer or magnetic dial pocket sundial compass in turned sycamore case.
+Scarce Victorian pantochronometer or magnetic dial pocket sundial compass in turned sycamore case c.1850.

 Horizontal magnetic pocket sundial compass having 1⅛” floating paper card with simple brass gnomon and pivot, and displaying hours.
 Verso balanced with paper.
 The fixed outer 1¾” diameter card ring displaying countries and cities, to include Japan, Mexico, Boston and London.